Sakshamkhadka7/React_Javascript-Pratice/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite .

 A simple React web Based app **React + Redux** project that demonstrates how to uses `react-redux` hooks(`useSelector` and `useDispatch`) for global state Management